- China Tours +

 Variety of food: Shrimp take the “leading role” there.
 Other American food is served there too such as steak, salad, breads, pasta and red wine.

-Riding the Star Ferry is one of the top most popular things that tourists like to do, and the restaurant is right at ground level with an entrance facing the pier only a hundred yards away.
-It is about two hundred yards from the Avenue of Stars that is also one of the top 10 biggest attractions.
+The Star Ferry is the most popular in the world, and is one of the top most popular things that tourists like to do.
+The restaurant is right at ground level with an entrance facing the pier only a hundred yards away.
+It is about two hundred yards from the Avenue of Stars and its Symphony of Lights show that is also one of the top attractions of Hong Kong.

 Harbor views: Whether sitting next to the windows or out on their patio, you can see the ships and some of the harbor.
 People like to get a table on the patio for the 8 pm Symphony of Lights.
 But there are not many window tables.
 So it is best to reserve one.